You can find the necessary information to run circuits on a target system or simulator in two ways:

 Processor type - Reflects the system topology and indicates the approximate qubit count.

 Features - Additional information about the system, such as whether it can be reserved and whether it supports pulse inputs.

 Additional information available on the details page for each system

-To access the details page, click the name of the system on the Services page.
+To access the details page, click the name of the system on the Compute resources page.

 Version - The version number of a system in the form

 major.minor.revision.
 See System versioning for details on how this number is assigned.